TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Finally, it would help if you committed to an archeological field school.
 Spots can fill up early, and you want to make sure you have one of them!
 I cannot stress enough my incredible experience in field school.
 The field school provided me an edge academically.
 It gave me archaeological skills and experiences my classmates needed to improve.

 Nevertheless, it opened up my worldview, served as a great starting point for solo travel, helped me to improve my Spanish language skills, developed a sense of self-reliance, and taught me how to make friends and work as a team member and leader.
 After my first year, I went back again and even conducted research to write my undergraduate thesis.
-And it was fun .
-I made friends with whom I'm still close, learned how And it was fun.
-I made friends who I’m still close with, learned how strong I can be inside and out, swam in a beautiful cenote, hiked through a jungle daily, climbed ancient ruins, and excavated Maya burials.
+And it was fun.
+I made friends with whom I'm still close and learned how to do it.
+It was fun.
+I made friends with whom I’m still near, knew how strong I could be inside and out, swam in a beautiful cenote, hiked through a jungle daily, climbed ancient ruins, and excavated Maya burials.
 Choosing a field school can be a little overwhelming, but don't let that stop you.
 It will be worth it in the end.

 Walking through jungle